jpn--/larch/README.rst

 This project is very much under development.
 There are plenty of undocumented functions and features; use them at your own risk.
 Undocumented features may be non-functional, not rigorously tested, deprecated or removed without notice in a future version.
-If a function or method is documented here, it is intended to be stable in future updates.
+If a function or method is `documented <http://larch.readthedocs.org>`, it is intended to be stable in future updates.